EstebanEstoc/Capgemini-Assistant-for-Working-Position/README.md

-# How Technology can answer healthcare main challenges (Capgemini)
+# How Technology can answer healthcare main challenges - Capgemini
 by Fares EMBOUZZA & Pierre TOURNEUR & Christian BONNAUD & Amin Mohamed MALLEK

 ## Description of our project